 03 of 03

-Step 2: Crank the Handle to Remove the Clog
+Crank the Handle to Auger the Cable into the Clog

 - Use one hand to hold the toilet auger housing and keep it in place.
 With the other hand on the handle, crank the auger to gently work the cable into the toilet drain.
 Work slowly and patiently, because too much force can cause the cable to double back on itself rather than move through the drain.